Last Updated: 2/1/23 February 1st, 2023

 $1,000? $2,000? $5,000? $50,000?

 It’s an option not enough travelers consider.
-Many people know about it but few actually do it.
+Many people know about it, but few actually do it.

-But it’s not as hard to do as you might imagine.
+And it’s not as hard to do as you might imagine.

 Working abroad is a unique and wonderful experience.
-It provides new insights into a country.
-It exposes you to a different culture.
-And it allows you to learn a new language, meet new people, and get a new perspective on the world.
+It provides deeper insights into a country, exposes you to a new culture, and allows you to learn a new language, meet new people, and get a new perspective on the world.

-Finding work overseas is an informal process, and if you remember you are looking for a job rather than a career — and stay flexible — you’ll be able to find work anywhere.
+Finding work overseas is an informal process, and if you remember you are looking for a job rather than a career — and stay flexible — you’ll be able to find work pretty much anywhere.
 Whole economies and industries are built around employing travelers.
 (Heck, I don’t think the Australian economy would survive without the labor backpackers and travelers provide!)

 Here are some examples of jobs that are easy for travelers to get and often don’t require a long commitment:

 1. Teaching English (or any language!)

 This is the easiest type of job to get for native English speakers.
 Teaching jobs are incredibly abundant around the world, especially in Southeast Asia.

 Really, when in doubt, find a teaching job.
 They pay well, the hours are flexible, many many countries offer huge bonuses, and some schools will pay for your flight over.
 (Just be sure to treat it seriously because this is someone’s education.
 Don’t phone it in and make sure you get a TEFL certificate so you understand the basics of teaching!)